Online AA Zoom Meetings Skyrocket

 Zoom has come under fire for what some experts believe are lax security policies.
 Recent hacks have sent officials at Zoom scrambling to make their platform more secure.

 In response to criticism, engineers at the company have stopped developing any new features for the software.
-They have shifted their focus to tightening privacy and security protocols.
+Instead, they have shifted their focus to tightening privacy and security protocols.

 As of April 4th, 2020, all recent meetings must be password protected.